INFLECTRA- infliximab-dyyb injection, powder, lyophilized, for solution

 |Urinary tract infection||6%||8%|

-The most common serious adverse reactions observed in clinical trials of infliximab were infections [see Adverse Reactions (6.1)].
+The most common serious adverse reactions observed in clinical trials were infections [see Adverse Reactions (6.1)].
 Other serious, medically relevant adverse reactions ≥0.2% or clinically significant adverse reactions by body system were as follows:

 Adverse Reactions in Pediatric Patients

 Adverse Reactions in Pediatric Patients with Crohn's Disease

 There were some differences in the adverse reactions observed in the pediatric patients receiving infliximab compared to those observed in adults with CD.
 These differences are discussed in the following paragraphs.